SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/GenericParametersAndArguments.md

 and that the associated type `S.Iterator.Element` conforms to the `Equatable` protocol.
 This constraint ensures that each element of the sequence is equatable.
+Integer generic parameters can't have protocol or superclass requirements.

 You can also specify the requirement that two types be identical, using the `==` operator.
 For example,
 `<S1: Sequence, S2: Sequence> where S1.Iterator.Element == S2.Iterator.Element`
 expresses the constraints that `S1` and `S2` conform to the `Sequence` protocol and that the elements of both sequences must be of the same type.
+For integer generic parameters, the `==` operator requires the parameters' values to be equal.
+In this case,
+both parameters must be integer generic parameters.

 Any type argument substituted for a type parameter must meet all the constraints and requirements placed on the type parameter.